 Your GP will reassure you that the condition usually improves by itself.
 If the blood in the semen persists, your GP will normally prescribe a 6-8 week course of antibiotics or anti-inflammatory drugs.

 Urological referral may be considered if:

-- there is blood in your urine (visible or invisible)
+- there is blood in your urine (visible or invisible); or

-- you have persistent blood in the semen, despite adequate treatment, especially if you are over the age of 45 years
+- you have regular blood in the semen, despite adequate treatment, especially if you are over the age of 45 years.

 This will involve an outpatient appointment when some or all of the following assessments will be performed: